 2020 Notes.
 In June 2020, we issued four series of senior unsecured notes (together, the 2020 Notes) pursuant to a public debt offering.
 The proceeds from the issuance were \$1.98 billion, net of debt discount of \$2 million and debt issuance costs of \$15 million.
-As of October 31, 2023, \$1.5 billion of the 2020 Notes remained outstanding.
+As of January 31, 2024, \$1.5 billion of the 2020 Notes remained outstanding.

 Interest is payable semiannually on January 15 and July 15 of each year.
 The discount and debt issuance costs are amortized to interest expense over the term of the 2020 Notes under the effective interest method.
-We paid no interest on the 2020 Notes in either of the three months ended October 31, 2023 and 2022.
+We paid \$10 million and \$12 million in interest on the 2020 Notes during the six months ended January 31, 2024 and 2023, respectively.

 The 2020 Notes are senior unsecured obligations of Intuit and rank equally with all existing and future unsecured and unsubordinated indebtedness of Intuit and are redeemable by us at any time, subject to a make-whole premium.
 Upon the occurrence of change of control transactions that are accompanied by certain downgrades in the credit ratings of the 2020 Notes, we will be required to repurchase the 2020 Notes at a repurchase price equal to 101% of the aggregate outstanding principal plus any accrued and unpaid interest to but not including the date of repurchase.
 The indenture governing the 2020 Notes requires us to comply with certain covenants.
 For example, the 2020 Notes limit our ability to create certain liens and enter into sale and leaseback transactions.
-As of October 31, 2023, we were compliant with all covenants governing the 2020 Notes.
+As of January 31, 2024, we were compliant with all covenants governing the 2020 Notes.

 2023 Notes.
 In September 2023, we issued four series of senior unsecured notes (together, the 2023 Notes) pursuant to a public debt offering.
 The proceeds from the issuance were \$3.96 billion, net of debt discount of \$20 million and debt issuance costs of \$24 million, and were used, together with operating cash, to repay the outstanding balance on our unsecured term loan.
-As of October 31, 2023, \$4.0 billion of the 2023 Notes remained outstanding.
+As of January 31, 2024, \$4.0 billion of the 2023 Notes remained outstanding.